Canonical almost complex structures on ACH Einstein manifolds: Introduction

-This is the property of our $\mathcal{E}_g$ that is important for us.
-Without it, our construction of solutions of \eqref{eq:system-of-equations} below will be much more complicated, although not necessarily impossible.
-This property is also preferable from an aesthetic viewpoint because, on compact complex manifolds, the set of infinitesimal deformations of complex structures is identified with the space of harmonic $T^{1,0}$-valued $(0,1)$-forms, or equivalently, with the cohomology group $H^1(X,\Theta)$, $\Theta$ being the sheaf of germs of holomorphic vector fields (see, e.g., Kodaira \cite{Kodaira-05}).
+This is an important property of our $\mathcal{E}_g$, without which our construction of solutions of \eqref{eq:system-of-equations} will be much more complicated, if not impossible.
+This property is also preferable from an aesthetic viewpoint because, on closed complex manifolds, the set of infinitesimal deformations of complex structures is identified with the space of harmonic $T^{1,0}$-valued $(0,1)$-forms, or equivalently, with the cohomology group $H^1(X,\Theta)$, $\Theta$ being the sheaf of germs of holomorphic vector fields (see, e.g., Kodaira \cite{Kodaira-05}).